 Blauvelt home prices are not only among the most expensive in New York, but Blauvelt real estate also consistently ranks among the most expensive in America.

-Blauvelt is a decidedly white-collar town, with fully 91.23% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Blauvelt is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Blauvelt who work in management occupations (11.84%), sales jobs (11.44%), and healthcare (10.89%).
+Blauvelt is a decidedly white-collar town, with fully 91.09% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Blauvelt is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Blauvelt who work in management occupations (18.47%), healthcare (9.37%), and sales jobs (9.33%).

 Also of interest is that Blauvelt has more people living here who work in computers and math than 95% of the places in the US.

-In Blauvelt, a lot of people use the train to get to work every day though Blauvelt is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Blauvelt has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in Blauvelt in 2022 was $55,473, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $221,892 for a family of four.
+The per capita income in Blauvelt in 2022 was $60,692, which is wealthy relative to New York and the nation.
+This equates to an annual income of $242,768 for a family of four.

-Blauvelt is a somewhat ethnically-diverse town.
+Blauvelt is a very ethnically-diverse town.
 The people who call Blauvelt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blauvelt residents report their race to be White, followed by Asian.
+Blauvelt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.60% of the town’s residents.
 Important ancestries of people in Blauvelt include Irish, Italian, German, Polish, and English.

 The most common language spoken in Blauvelt is English.
 Other important languages spoken here include Spanish and Other Asian languages.